kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I'm a reviewer for the Tapia Conference Workshops and Panels [ Feb ]
 - I'm a reviewer for the ICLR 2020 PML4DC Workshop [ Feb ]
 - I received an invitation to give a 2 minute talk and present a poster at CMU for their AI for Social Good Symposium [ Feb ]
+- I've been invited to become a Committee member for the HCI GHC 2020 track [ March ]

 ## 2019